Marc Laberte: Family

 Marc Laberte was born into a family of violin makers.
 His great grandfather set up a workshop in Mirecourt around 1780.
 On 21 May 1904, he married Marie Adeline Josephine Thérèse Drouin, but she died on 15 December 1909.
 Before her death, she gave birth to André Emile Philippe Laberte; Philippe, as he was known, would become a violin maker like his father.
 After the death of his first wife, he married again, this time to Geneviève Josephine Paule Francine Thouvenin on 15 April 1912 in Besançon.
 They had a daughter on 6 June 1916 named Claude.

 Career

-Thanks to his efforts, the firm Laberte Humbert Frères developed a production of high-quality instruments alongside its "workshop-like" production.
-As a sign of legacy instruments bearing the Laberte Humbert label, with or without the round stamp that reads LH, are always of the highest standard.
-Those bearing the Marc Laberte label, with or without the reference to one of the instruments of his collection, are always made with careful attention to the choice of wood and craftsmanship.
-These best instruments were produced by a small team of skilled craftsman known as “l’Atelier des Artistes”.
-The list includes Joseph Aubry, Charles Brugère, and Camille Poirson, among many others, who worked with this special team of violin makers.

-Georges Apparut, who joined Laberte Humbert Frères toward the end of 1902 and who remained with the firm for 21 years, was in charge of this “artistic” production.
+The firm Laberte Humbert Frères developed a production of instruments alongside its workshop-style production.
+Instruments bearing the Laberte Humbert label, with or without the LH stamps, are generally regarded as high-quality.
+Those bearing the Marc Laberte label, sometimes referencing one of the instruments of his collection, are made with attention to the materials and craftsmanship.
+These instruments were produced by a small team of craftsman known as “l’Atelier des Artistes”, which included Joseph Aubry, Charles Brugère, and Camille Poirson, among others.
+Georges Apparut, who joined Laberte Humbert Frères in 1902 and remained for 21 years, lead the production.